 The College of Science and Engineering's Research Ethics and Integrity framework states that each School must have:

-The College sets out a common framework and delegates the implementation of procedures to the Schools, ensuring that those procedures reflect the disciplines' needs.
-Each School should take responsibility for ethical review and approval of all research within the School, while the College Office is required to ensure that procedures exist in each School.
+The College sets out a common framework and delegates the implementation of procedures to the Schools, which ensures that those procedures reflect disciplinary needs.
+Each School takes responsibility for ethical review and approval of all research within the School, while the College Office is required to ensure that procedures exist in each School.

-In this context the role of the CSE is to ensure a degree of oversight of Schools.
-This oversight is obtained by working closely with REIRG to strengthen our polices and by producing a Research Ethics and Integrity Annual Report.
+In this context the role of the CSE is to maintain a degree of oversight of and support for the Schools.
+This is achieved by working closely with the Schools and with REIRG to strengthen our polices and by producing a Research Ethics and Integrity Annual Report.
 This Report is subsequently forwarded via the College to the University Committee and shared with Research Councils UK.